takkt-ag/esindex_exporter/README.md

 prometheus_exporter_requests_total 1
 ```

-The `prometheus_exporter_` prefixed metrics are metric internal to the exporter, which the library we use provides automatically.
+The `prometheus_exporter_` prefixed metrics are internal to the exporter, which the library we use provides automatically.
 The `esindex_` metrics are "ours", as documented in the README.

 ## License